Aquila-Network/AquilaX-CE/README.md

 Once the installation is completed, visit `http://<localhost / server IP>`

 In chrome extension, set the endpoint to `http://<localhost / server IP>/api/`

+# Considerations
+## 1. Security
+This software is still in its alpha version.
+Any wire security measures (inc. ssl, vpn) should be concern of and must be employed by the user.
+## 2. Changes
+Current implementations of Aquila Network Modules comply with latest draft specifications.
+Changes are subject to specification updates.